SwiftKickMobile/SwiftMessages/README.md

 #### BaseView

 [`BaseView`](./SwiftMessages/BaseView.swift) is the superclass of `MessageView` and provides numerous options that aren't specific to the "title + body + icon + button" design of `MessageView`.
 Custom views that are significantly different from `MessageView`, such as a progress indicator, should subclass `BaseView`.

+#### CornerRoundingView

+[`CornerRoundingView`](./SwiftMessages/CornerRoundingView.swift) is background view that messages can use for rounding all or a subset of corners with squircles (the smoother method of rounding corners that you see on app icons).
+The card and tab-style nib files assign the background view to this type.

 #### MarginAdjustable